CantonLinux/cantonlinux.org/about.md

 If you are massively proficient at Linux and understand it inside and out and think this group is just another LUG on the block … then yikes, you need to join this group.
-Give a couple presentations.
+Give a couple of presentations.
 You are bound to learn a thing or two.

 # About this website

 The site owes a lot of credit to the jekyll team.
-It began with the accessible friendly format of James Williamson's site, [SimplePrimate]("http://simpleprimae.com").
-The paginator was removed in favor of a simple front page that feeds to a full index of all articles.
+It began with the accessible friendly format of James Williamson's site, [SimplePrimate](http://simpleprimae.com).
+The paginator was removed in favor of a simple front page that leads to a full index of all articles.

-The site runs on [github]({{site.githuburl}}).
+This site runs on [github]({{site.githuburl}}).

 Hope you find this site useful.
 Hope to see you at a [Meetup]({{site.meetupurl}}).